 - The key is that the service must be one you actually hired.

 The FARE Act did not make all apartment hunting free.
-It narrowed when renters can be charged.

 You hire a tenant broker to represent you directly.